 Creating Shade With Palm Trees

-Some palms can create a wonderful shady canopy, often referred to as ‘canopy palms.’
-These palms are fast to moderate growers capable of casting shade over a diameter of 20 feet or more.
+Some palms can make a wonderful shady canopy.
+We call them ‘canopy palms’.
+These palms are fast to moderate growers capable of creating shade across a diameter of 20 feet or more.

 When planting multiple palms for shade, space them out about 12 to 15 feet apart.
-If they are too close together, they will bend away from each other as they grow, creating a graceful arch.
+If they are too close together they will bend from each other as they grow creating a graceful arch.

 After the canopy is formed, you can plant shade-tolerant plants underneath.
-Some palm species that are great for shade include Kentia, King, Queen, Royal, and Christmas palms.
+Some palm species that are great for shade are Kentia, King, Queen, Royal, and Christmas palms.

 To achieve a more naturalistic feeling, plant palms of different heights at random distances.